2025 Moon Phase Calendar: What Is Today's Moon Phase?

 If you're planning on observing the night sky, going for a night hike, or trying to snap a shot of the Moon, the phase is incredibly important.
 Here's everything you need to know about the current Lunar phase, as well as what you can expect in the near future.

-Today, the moon is 50% full, which puts it in the waning gibbous phase.
-It is 23 days old.
+Today, the moon is 39% full, which puts it in the waning crescent phase.
+It is 24 days old.

 Because the Moon and the Earth aren't stationary, the fullness of the Moon changes at a rate of about 1% every 3.5 hours on average.